Rule-based Optimization

 +----------------------------------+----------+-----------+----------------------+--------------------------------------------------------------------------------------------+

-There is one more case we can decorrelate when we fail to decorrelate Apply with an Aggregation in the inner side directly.
-That's when the inner side is an Aggregation, and the Aggregation's child operator is a Selection.
-Here we try to pull up the equal conditions in the Selection to above Aggregation, then change it to a join condition of the Apply.
-To assure correctness, correlated columns of the pulled-up conditions should also be added into LogicalAggregation.GroupByItems.
-Note that we'll do this transformation only if the Apply is guaranteed can be changed to a Join.
+There is one more case we can decorrelate when we fail to decorrelate `Apply` with an `Aggregation` in the inner side directly.
+That's [when the inner side is an `Aggregation`, and the `Aggregation`'s child operator is a `Selection`](https://github.com/pingcap/tidb/blob/94e30df8e2d8ba2a1a26f153f40067ba3acd78eb/planner/core/rule_decorrelate.go#L228).
+Here we try to pull up the equal conditions in the `Selection` to above `Aggregation`, then change it to a join condition of the `Apply`.
+To assure correctness, correlated columns of the pulled-up conditions should also be added into `LogicalAggregation.GroupByItems`.
+Note that we'll do this transformation only if the `Apply` is guaranteed can be changed to a `Join`.
 Otherwise, we'll keep the plan tree unchanged.

 Example: